hmmmIndeed/nixos-journey/README.md

 ### Partitions

 If you're using multiple SSD's, make sure you're using the correct SSD.
+If the SSD is blank and/or new, create a new parition table and format it as GPT.

 To install NixOS, you need at least two partitions: the boot partition and the one with NixOS (the / parition).
 A swap partition and a data partition aren't required for NixOS but will be nice if you wanna use them.

 Required Partitions:
 * Boot Partition: Generally, a boot partition can be under 500 MB but mine is 1 GB just in case.
-It should also be FAT32 and have a mount point of /boot
+It should also be FAT32 and have a mount point of /boot.
+Also, flag it as boot.
 * Root Partition: This partition should be how ever much space you want for NixOS which is usually the rest of the storage on the SSD.
 It should be ext4 and have a mount point of /.

 Optional Partitions:
 * Swap Partition: It can be used for virtual memory ([when the hard drive is used for memory](https://wiki.archlinux.org/title/swap)) and/or hibernation ([saves machine state to the swap partition and powers the machine off](https://wiki.archlinux.org/title/Power_management/Suspend_and_hibernate)).
 I used [this](https://askubuntu.com/a/49138) to decide how much storage my swap parition should take.
 I have 16 GB of RAM and want to use hibernation (which btw only really useful for laptop since it saves power in contrast to sleep) so my swap partition is 24 GB.
+Also, flag it as swap.
 * Data Partition: I'm using this to store data that both NixOS and Windows can access.
 It must be NTFS so windows can access it (it'll be under the D: parition instead of the usual C: partition).
-I just used the rest of my SSD for this partition.
+I just used the rest of my SSD for this partition so leave it as unformatted when installing NixOS. **Don't create this partition when installing NixOS!!!
+You must do it later!!!**

 ![image](https://github.com/hmmmIndeed/nixos-journey/assets/73439762/91c0191b-0d4a-4406-aad3-f0f642e88389)

 The partitions in that order are: boot, swap, root, and data

-### Summary
+### Summary, Install, and Finish

 Make sure everything is correct and press the 'Install' button.

-I think this part deserves its own section
+It'll take a bit to install NixOS but once it finishes you're ready to go!

+If you want a data partition, open GParted, switch to the correct SSD if it's not already on it, and choose the unformatted space.
+Make it NTFS and then format it.

+## Setting Up NixOS with Hyprland